I'm particularly interested in travel, reading, history, and cooking.

 - 3 large cloves garlic

-- Add the tamarind paste, heated beef broth/stock, and tomato paste, after having mixed these together so that they dissolve.
-Then add in the paprika, coriander seeds, fenugreek, tarragon, and salt and pepper.
+- After having mixed these together so that they dissolve, add the tamarind paste, heated beef broth/stock, and tomato paste.
+Then add in the paprika, coriander seeds, fenugreek, tarragon, salt, and pepper.

-- Reduce heat and simmer for 1 - 1 1/2 hours, or until the meat is appropriately tender.
-If the stew looks too think add in some extra tablespoons of stock.
+- Reduce heat and simmer for 1 to 1 1/2 hours, or until the meat is appropriately tender.
 Add in the garlic, cilantro, and walnuts.
+If the stew looks too thick, add in some extra stock.
 Simmer for 15 minutes more.

 © 2017 Ryan Thomas